Least zero of pairs of additive cubic equations: The probability of meeting M-good

+Now we calculate $\text{Prob}_2$.
 Analogously to the case of modulo 3, for a given prime number \(p\neq3\), we tabulate all the possible values of the ratio \(\frac{c_i}{d_i}\) (modulo \(p\)) along with their respective probabilities as shown in Table \ref{tab:ratio_and_prob}.

-The complementary event of $M$-good (ii) is having 1 or 2 distinct ratios.
+The complementary event of $M$-good (ii) is having one or two distinct ratios.

-On the one hand, for 1 distinct ratio, we let \(k >0\) be the number of non-\((0,0)\) pairs in the 16 positions.
+On the one hand, for one distinct ratio, we let \(k >0\) be the number of non-\((0,0)\) pairs in the sixteen positions.
 The case where the original matrix degenerates into a zero matrix is a separate situation.
 Choose one non-$\frac{0}{0}$ ratio from $p+1$ choices and all $k$ non-$(0,0)$ pairs belong to it.
 Summing over $k = 1$ to $16$, the probability is

 The separate situation of zero matrix is $\left(\frac{1}{p^2}\right)^{16}$.
 So the total probability of 1 distinct ratios is